 The time and date information is obtained by reading the appropriate register bytes.
 Table 2 shows the RTC registers.
 The time and date are set or initialized by writing the appropriate register bytes.
-The contents of the time and date registers are in BCD format.
+The contents of the time and date registers are in the binary-coded decimal (BCD) format.
 Hours are in 24-hour mode.
 The day-of-week register increments at midnight.
-Values that correspond to the day of week are user defined but must be sequential (i.e., if 1 equals Sunday, then 2 equals Monday, and so on).
+Values that correspond to the day of week are user-defined, but must be sequential (i.e., if 1 equals Sunday, then 2 equals Monday, and so on).
 Illogical time and date entries result in undefined operation.